martin-ueding/vigilant-crypto-snatch/docs/running.md

 # Usage

+This page is about invoking the program in an interactive or manual way.
+This is the right thing if you are just configuring it and want to test it.
+For production use, see the page about [deployment](deployment.md).

 The program has a hierarchical command line interface with multiple subcommands.
 If you have installed it system-wide, you can just directly call it.
 Otherwise you might have to add `~/.local/bin` to your `PATH` variable.
 With the `--help` option you will see an up-to-date list of options.

 The general structure of a call is this: